Rosemarie Tong: Career and affiliations

 Tong has been a consultant to the Advanced Center for Learning Studies, the Fulbright Foundation, the Hastings Center, the National Advisory Board on Ethics and Reproduction, and curricular programs involving medical humanities bioethics and women's studies.
 She has received grants from the Sloan Foundation, the Ford Foundation, the Fullerton Foundation and the National Endowment for the Humanities.

 She has written 13 books and more than 100 papers, and was the series editor of the Point/Counterpoint series and the New Feminist Perspectives series from Rowman and Littlefield Press.

 In Feminist Thought, Tong describes intersectionality and its importance to the globalization of feminism.
 Tong explains the different sections of feminism that have emerged throughout the years.
 Tong suggests that intersectionality represents the commitment of women and global feminists, regardless of culture, to "widen the scope of feminist thought."
 Although global feminism is defined by the sexual issues and gender discrimination of women, its personal twist stems from the political and economic disparities.
 "Third World" women are far more concerned with the latter disparities separating them from their privileged oppressors.
 The political agenda of the western world has direct implications on the globalization of the rest of the world, the "non-west."

 Personal life

 Her first husband, Dr. Paul Ki King Tong, was a Chinese immigrant and professor at Glassboro State College.
-The couple bore 2 sons.
+The couple had two sons.
 After Paul died in 1988, she married Jeremiah Putnam.
 Her son Paul died in 2013.